Hirocco/spam_ham_classifier/README.md

 ## About

 Design of a neural network without the use of libraries (scikit - dataset division, nltk - text lemmatization) to classify spam.
+Also there is a design using libraries.
+Whole point is to test if I can beat libraries with my own aglorithms - or at least improve my understanding of ML concept.

 ## Python Libraries